makeomatic/ms-users/rfcs/login_block_sliding_window.md

 * Add Sliding Window Utility tests
 * Alternate current `login` tests to support new configurations and check some additional cases.

+## BTW Migrations rename
+Decided to rename migration files into format: `$migrationFinalVer_$migrationName` for easier navigation.